TritonDataCenter/rfd/rfd/0026/README.md

-The first implementation of the APIs related to shared volumes will not be notified of state changes for VMs that reference shared volume objects, instead the list of references will be updated when requests that need up to date data are handled.
+The first implementation of the APIs related to shared volumes will not be notified of state changes for VMs that reference shared volume objects, instead the list of references will be updated (e.g by doing an indexed search on VMAPI to find active VMs in the current set of references) when requests that need up to date data are handled (e.g when a `DeleteVolume` request is handled).

 #### Volumes state machine

 ![Volumes state FSM](images/volumes-state-fsm.png)

+#### Reaping stalled volumes

+Volumes in state `failed` and `deleted` do not need to be present in persistent storage forever.
+Not deleting these entries has an impact on performance.
+For instance, searches take longer and responses are larger, which tends to increase response latency.
+Maintenance is also impacted.
+For instance, migrations take longer as there are more objects to handle.

+A separate process running in the VOLAPI service's zone will delete these entries from persistent storage after some time.
+This period will need to be chosen so that staled volume objects are still kept in persistent storage for long enough and most debugging tasks that require inspecting them can still take place.
+For instance, IMGAPI reaps stalled images after a week.

 ## Snapshots